xaratustrah/affiliator/README.md

 ```

 As long as the script knows on which column the affiliations start, all affiliations are considered.
 This can be set in the code.

+Here is a link to the [exampmle file](https://github.com/xaratustrah/affiliator/blob/main/rsrc/test.ods).